AkihiroKitada/StreamFighterII/README.md

 ## Prepartion to run this appliction

 You have to prepare additional gif files and mp3 files to run this application becasue they are grabbed from other public site (they are not mine).
-Please get those files according to the instruction below and put them under /src/main/resources/quitada.
+Please get those files according to the instruction below and put them under /src/main/resources/quitada while those required resource files have been uploaded on this github project and you can use them.

 * Sound files for each actions and back ground music (for Ryu stage)
   * Shoryuken: get a mp3 file from the following site and save as "shouryuuken.mp3".